-Our long-term value creation model is based on the balanced pursuit of resource efficient top- and bottom-line growth.
+Our long-term value creation model is based on the balanced pursuit of resource efficient top- and bottom-line growth as well as improved capital efficiency.
 We create value by:

 - Allocating our resources and capital with discipline and clear priorities, including through acquisitions and divestitures.